sithmel/gracefully/README.md

 ## Options:

-- exitDelay (default 50): after shutting down I wait a certain amount of time before calling process.exit
+- exitDelay (default 50): after shutting down, it waits a certain amount of time before calling process.exit
 - stopWindow: (default: 5000): if the shutdown function takes more than this time, the process exit anyway
 - customEvent (optional): onTerminate listen to this event (emitted by the process), to shutdown the process
 - handleExceptions ( default false): uncaughtException and unhandledRejection are handled in the same way.